Customers being sold loans they can't afford: Westpac worker

 New Zealand's major banks, which are Australian-owned, promised they would review the report and look at implementing the changes.

-But research, released by First Union which represents New Zealand bank workers last month, found pressure on staff to sell products to the public remained the same or higher than it was a year ago despite promised changes by their employers.
+But research, released last month by First Union which represents New Zealand bank workers, found pressure on staff to sell products to the public remained the same or higher than it was a year ago despite promised changes by their employers.

 A survey of 600 bank worker members found 87 per cent of respondents felt pressure to sell financial products and 92 per cent felt the same or more pressure to sell financial products than they did a year ago.

-A long-serving Westpac worker, who got in touch with the Herald after seeing a story on the research, said her bank had changed the wording from targeting sales to meeting "needs" in September last year but the pressure to sell products had not changed.
+A long-serving Westpac worker, who contacted the Herald after seeing a story on the research, said her bank had changed the wording from targeting sales to meeting "needs" in September last year but the pressure to sell products had not changed.

 The woman, who does not wish to be named for fear of losing her job, said instead of sales, the staff had to meet three "needs" a day and staff were emailed weekly about their progress.